 6. The prospective foster/adoptive parent must be a United States citizen and a resident of West Virginia.

-7. The prospective foster/adoptive parent may not function as a day care provider, adult family care provider, specialized foster/adoptive parent, or any other social service provider without prior approval of the Regional Program Manager or Child Welfare Consultant.
+7. The prospective foster/adoptive parent may not function as a daycare provider, adult family care provider, specialized foster/adoptive parent, or any other social service provider without prior approval of the Regional Program Manager or Child Welfare Consultant.

 Capacity